criticalwebdesign/book/README.md

 ## Chapter 1 Networks

-By the end of the modules in this chapter you will create and publish your first web page.
+By the end of the modules in this chapter you will create and publish your first web page using a code playground and then Github Pages.

 Examples:
 [Codepen.io](https://bit.ly/cwd-codepen-hello-world),